-If you are using OS X 10.9 Mavericks or later and review the logs of the operating system, you might find notice messages containing the System Monitor label.
+If you review the logs of the operating system, you might find notice messages containing the System Monitor label.
 The messages have the form

 kernel: process SystemMonitorMen[AAA] caught causing excessive wakeups.
 Observed wakeups rate (per sec): BBB; Maximum permitted wakeups rate (per sec): 150; Observation period: 300 seconds; Task lifetime number of wakeups: CCC